 Building strong relationships and frequent communication is key to the success of our corporate partnerships.
+We conduct robust due diligence on new partners to ensure they meet our key criteria for partnership, including being committed to, or having, a Science Based Target validated at 1.5°C pathway by the Science Based Target initiative before entering into partnership.
+We also monitor risks to our existing partnerships.
 We create formal governance and decision-making structures and schedule regular meetings to allow for ongoing review of progress, feedback on partnership performance, and to provide a forum for discussing current and emerging issues.

 We regularly conduct partnership reviews, often through third-party independent support, to stand back and assess the progress of our partnerships, identify challenges and opportunities, and ensure our partnerships are delivering the impact we need and expect.
-We collaborate with our corporate partners to share insight about their customers and how they can engage them further in actions for environmental issues, through the ongoing research WWF does with consumers.
 Private events/opportunities are also held for philanthropic donors to speak to or meet with key WWF-UK staff, to ask questions and discuss WWF's work.
 Information is published in the IATI registry on the grants we receive from public sector donors.